 2010 - 2011 Academic Policies and Procedures

-One credit hour is given for one 50-minute class per week for 14 weeks or the equivalent.
-Some graduate programs, such as the MBA program, have developed
+One credit hour is given for one 50-minute class per week for 14 weeks or equivalent.
+Most courses at the college vary from 2 to 4 credit hours.

-Certain graduate courses at the college have course and skill prerequisites.
+Certain courses at the college have prerequisites.
 The prerequisites for a course are listed in the academic catalog, the class schedule, and the course syllabus.
 Students are permitted to pre-register for a course that has prerequisites provided the prerequisite coursework is in progress at the time of the registration session.
+Only grades of C- or better are considered to satisfy prerequisite requirements.
 Students are responsible for making sure they have met prerequisites and grade standards prior to the beginning of each semester.
 The college reserves the right to withdraw a student from any course for which prerequisites and grade standards have not been met.

 Registration for Fall Semester occurs in March.